 “I remember it being hot in the room, and I was shivering, and I had goosebumps and I couldn’t stop,” Lynes said.
 “I had about four covers on me, and I still couldn’t stop shivering, so that’s when I started to notice something was up.
 When the weather cooled down, it was cold and I was sweating.
 Then the next day, I woke up with a bad headache and bloodshot eyes.
 So those were red flags for me.”

-Lynes is still unsure how he contracted the virus, and it is a serious concern to many college athletes catching COVID due to stating a possibility of having a well-known complication, an inflammation of the heart called myocarditis, after recovering from the virus.
+Lynes is still unsure how he contracted the virus, and it is a serious concern to many college athletes catching COVID due to case studies stating a possibility of having a well-known complication, an inflammation of the heart called myocarditis, after recovering from the virus.

 Although the Miami native hasn’t experienced any signs of myocarditis, Lynes’ family members are wary about him having any detrimental side-effects from the virus that could have a long-lasting impact on his health.